 Adopted: 12/1/2008

+Revised:

 REGISTERED SEX OFFENDERS – REGULATIONS 5022-R

 Sex Offender and Public Protection Registry: All principals are required to register with the Sex Offender and Public Protection Registry to receive email notifications when a registered sex offender moves into the area.
 It is highly recommended that the principal’s administrative assistant registers as well.
 Attached are directions that will allow for notification whenever a registered sex offender moves into Chowan County.